Pet Alien

 Pet Alien (French: Alien Bazar) is an animated television series created by Jeff Muncy, with episodes written by Dan Danko and directed by Andrew Young.
 The series is a co-production between Mike Young Productions of the United States, Antefilms Production of France, Crest Communications and JadooWorks of India and Telegael Teoranta of Ireland, in association with John Doze Studios, with the participation of TF1, in co-production with Télétoon (France) and distribution by Taffy Entertainment.
 For Season 2, KI.KA and Europool in Germany and MoonScoop in France joined as co-production partners.
 It is loosely based on the 1990s toyline of the same name.

-It aired on Cartoon Network and Animania HD in the United States, and TF1 and Télétoon in France.
-52 episodes were produced, making for 104 segments.
+It aired on Cartoon Network and Animania HD in the United States and TF1 and Télétoon in France.
+52 episodes were produced, resulting in 104 segments.

 Synopsis

 The series centers on the life of young, 13-year-old teenager Tommy Cadle, whose life is turned upside-down after his lighthouse is accidentally crashed into and invaded by a cast of a variety of five aliens during the night.
 Despite whatever trouble they all seem to cause, Tommy is content with having them around, as they brighten up his mundane life.
 This pleases the aliens, especially since most of them would prefer to stay.
 As such, the episodes revolve around the crazy antics and misadventures Tommy has to endure from his mischievous alien guests and the chaotic world around him as he attempts to live life normally.